Veykril/tlborm/src/macros/minutiae/scoping.md

 ## Path-Based Scope

-By default, a macro has no path-based scope.
+By default, a `macro_rules!` macro has no path-based scope.
 However, if it has the `#[macro_export]` attribute, then it is declared in the crate root scope and can be referred to similar to how you refer to any other item.
 The [Import and Export] chapter goes more in-depth into said attribute.

+[Import and Export]: ./import-export.html